 Differentiation.
 This is a key strategy that allows teachers to modify their educational practice in order to suit the socially, cognitively, culturally and otherwise individually diverse students in the classroom.
 There is no one size fits all solution, but there are multiple strategies that can be implemented in order to assure that students have what they need to achieve their maximum potential.

 Differentiation proves especially powerful at this moment as teachers, due to the disruptions of the 2020 pandemic, are grappling with how to support students with unfinished learning.
+Parents are scrambling to best support their kids's learning at home.
 All students are adjusting and progressing at different rates that require unique support and this is amplified with the uncertainty and unfamiliarity of distance learning.

 The ASSISTments platform allows for the application of many differentiation strategies and to exemplify this we invited 3 teachers: Renah Razzaq, a Math and Computer Science teacher at Doherty High School in Worcester, Massachusetts; Megan Randolph, an 8th Grade Math teacher at Centennial Middle School in Yuma, Arizona; and Alfons Prince a 7th Grade Math teacher at Center City PCS in Washington, D.C., to join our monthly webinar series and share their best differentiation strategies.
-[You can watch the webinar here and sign up for our next webinar here.]
+You can watch the webinar here.

 These experienced teachers share the top 7 strategies they are currently implementing to differentiate for the diverse learners in their classroom: